getgud-io/cpp-getgud-sdk/README.md

 * `actionTimeEpoch` - epoch time in milliseconds when the action happened.
 * `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars.
 * `characterGuid` - guid of the character from your game, max length is 36 chars.
-* `position` - X,Y,Z coordinates of player at the moment of action.
+* `position` - X,Y,Z coordinates of the player at the moment of action.
 * `rotation` - PITCH, ROLL rotation of player view at the moment of action.

 #### Position Action